Fr0sT-Brutal/awesome-pascal/README.md

 * [XML Partner](http://sourceforge.net/projects/tpxmlpartner) helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
 These powerful components simplify the process of creating, modifying, and parsing XML data documents.
 // *Seems dead, check out [this](http://www.songbeamer.com/delphi) page for probably newer version.*

+* [SuperObject](http://code.google.com/p/superobject).
+The Json toolkit is a parser/writer for JSON data format.
+This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel)

 ## System
 *Low-level helper stuff: memory, threading etc*